How to improve your focus in Slack

 - Note previous posts that you’ll want to refer back to by using bookmark/read later.

-Organising your side panel and conversations drives efficiency by minimising time spent searching for your top channels.
-By organising your side panel, you can prioritise your most important channels and organise channels by topics (such as by project or by team) or by Slack Connect channels.
+Organizing your side panel and conversations drives efficiency by minimizing time spent searching for your top channels.
+By organizing your side panel you can prioritize your most important channels, organize channels by topics (such as by project or by team), or by Slack Connect channels.

-- Name channels by organisation, team or project so that it’s easy to find what you’re looking for by following channel naming conventions.
+- Name channels by organization, team, or project so it’s easy to find what you’re looking for by following channel naming conventions.

-- You can organise and customise your sidebar by any categorisation that makes sense to you.
-Organise by teams, topics or priority through sidebar organisation.
+- You can organize and customize your sidebar by any categorization that makes sense to you.
+Organize by teams, topics, or priority by sidebar organization.

-- Keep conversations organised in channels by replying in threads, which helps to group conversations and keep the information visible to channel members.
+- Keep conversations organized in channels by replying in threads, which helps group conversations and keep the information visible to channel members.

-- Learning the difference between using @here and @channel can improve how people prioritise notifications, information and replying.
+- Learning the difference between using @here and @channel can improve how people prioritize notifications, information, and replying.

 I need to keep my work in fewer platforms